markify/markify-cra-starter/README.md

 ## markify-starter

-This is my starter for CRA with sass and router for quick builds
+This is my starter React projects, it is a CRA with sass and router.

 - SASS
 - Router